How to Integrate Document Scanning into a Quasar Electron Desktop App

 "start": "ncp node_modules/dwt/dist public/assets/dwt-resources && quasar dev",

-Modify the Default Files
+Step 3: Configure the Default Project Files

 1. Remove the example components under src/components.